Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 Thankfully, help is available and coping is possible.

 No matter how intense your symptoms are, once you reach out for treatment, you’ll be on your way to mental wellness.

-Here are some resources that can help you take the first step to feeling better: